tencentyun/intlcloud-documents/product_new/计算产品中心/弹性伸缩/扩缩容/实例健康检查_intl_en.md

 - **Instance health check**

-The scaling group periodically checks the running status of instances to confirm whether each instance is robust (whether it responses to the ping command within 1 minute).
+The scaling group periodically checks the running status of instances to confirm whether they are healthy (whether it responds to the ping command within 1 minute).
 If the pinged instance is unreachable for more than one minute, AS marks this instance as unhealthy.

 - **Replacing unhealthy instances**